noahwiener/experiencely/project-proposal/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Models and JSON API for users, hosts, and workshops (1.5 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+In phase 1, I will begin by building out the models and backend structure for users, workshops, and hosts.
+With basic models in place, I will create rails (BCrypt) user authentication pages.
+The authentication page will direct users to the Browse page, to be built in phase II using data from the workshops index action.

+After completing authentication, I will begin setting up JSON api/controllers for users.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Seed Data, Browse Page  (2.5 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+I will start off phase two by adding workshop and user seed data.
+In adding photo seed data, I will set up polymorphic photo relationships.

+Phase 2 is focused on building out the browse (main) page, which will be populated by workshops.
+In generating this page, I will set up Flux architecture for workshops, including react components for the browse page components as well as the Workshops store.
+The majority of time will be spent on the browse listing components, which will link to the workshops views that will be built in phase III.

+When the basic browse page architecture is in place, I will style it with bootstrap.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Workshops Pages (2 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 builds out the workshop pages, and with them, the ability for users to sign up for a workshop.
+In building a workshops page, I will set up relationships between workshops and hosts, and register events when users sign up for a workshop, which will involve setting up clickhandlers and a workshop store.
+I will work with google maps API to add map locations on each workshop page.
+Once again, bootstrap will be added once the functionality is in place.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Profiles and Reviews (2 days)

-Using quill.js, allow for complex styling of notes.
+Phase 4 builds out user profile pages, with react components for the profile page, upcoming events, past events, and reviews.
+Workshop reviews will persist through to their hosts.
+(ASK TA--should I create a user store here?
+Or should adding reviews here just create one in the database, which will then communicate with the respective workshop's store, which in turn, will emit a change event?)
+I will go back to the browse and workshop pages to add review information to these pages.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Static pages, additional data (2 days)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Phase 5 will include the creation of the home page, the footer/navbar, updates to the login page, and other static but css-heavy contributions.
+The home page will require some new css elements for hash fragments.
+In addition, logged in users will be redirected from the home to the browse page, and will not view the home page.
+The navbar will need to be aware of login status, so click handlers will need to be added to the log in, register, and log out buttons.
+CHECK WITH TAs--SHOULD THIS GO INTO A USER STORE?
+OR WHERE SHOULD THIS AUTHENTICATION INFO EXIST IN REACT?

+Finally, with the main architecture in place, I will add additional seed data, and complete the CSS.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 6: Bonus features (Reminaing days)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+The final phase will be contingent upon how much time there is left in the project.
+See bonus features (below)

 ### Bonus Features (TBD)
-- [ ] Prettify transitions
-- [ ] Use javascript library for cleaner tag selection
-- [ ] Changelogs for Notes
+- [ ] Search feature in Browse Page
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Build a new form page for users to apply to become workshop hosts
+- [ ] Expand the reviews system and database--adding review ratings based on hospitality, education, community, fun, new skills learned
-- [ ] Multiple sessions
+- [ ] Additional CSS transitions

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md